• Skip to primary navigation

 Instructions

 • Heat a large skillet over medium heat.
 Melt the vegan butter in it and add the onions.
 Cook them for 5 minutes or until they're caramelized.
-Add the garlic and let it sauté for a minute until it becomes fragrant.
+Add the garlic and let it sauté for about a minute until it becomes fragrant.

 • Sprinkle in the flour a little at a time.
 Stir as the flour coats the onions and garlic.
 Pour the plant milk in and stir as the sauce thickens.
 Stir in the vegetable broth.
 After a couple of minutes, it will return to a thick consistency.